AbeRobotics/AbeRobotics.github.io/README.txt

 Colored Icons from Flaticon
 http://flaticon.com/
-( Please check the license before you use this icons from flaticon )
+( Please check the license before you use these icons from flaticon )

 Respond JS
 https://github.com/scottjehl/Respond/blob/master/LICENSE-MIT